Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Introduction

-Years of effort to search for TeV $\gamma$-rays from GRBs using a variety of experimental techniques yielded rare results until recently measurements on afterglow phase.
-For the observation of photon of energies in sub TeV energy range, current space-borne instruments' effective area too small to have enough sensitivity.
-Up to now, the highest-energy individual gamma ray detected by Fermi's LAT reached 94 GeV, emitted by 130427A \citep{2014Sci...343...42A}.
-As for the observation of even higher energies, land-based techniques are available at present\citep{2005AIPC..745..591H}.
-Of two ground-based observation methods, traditional extensive air shower (EAS) array are relatively insensitive due to limited ability of gamma/hadrons discrimination and poor resolutions, although they have wide field-of-view (FoV) which makes them suitable for GRB full-sky searches.
-Despite some hints at low significance, no unambiguous evidence for the detection of VHE $\gamma$-ray from GRB had been seen by many experiments over years of dedicated efforts \citep{2004ApJ...604L..25A,2007ApJ...655..396H,2007ApJ...666..361A,2017ApJ...843...88A,2017IAUS..324...70B,2019HEAD...1711217H}.
-Cherenkov telescopes (of which the majority are imaging atmospheric Cerenkov Telescopes, IACTs) are inherently more sensitive both in energy and flux.
-However, they are pointed instruments with small FoV, which must therefore be slewed to respond to a burst notification, observations in time to detect the delayed emission are possible\citep{2007ApJ...655..396H}.
-Recently, sub-TeV energy $\gamma$-rays were successfully observed by MAGIC and H.E.S.S. telescopes, about one minute after GRB 190114C burst and ten hours after the end of the prompt emission phase of GRB 180720B, respectively\citep{2019Natur.575..459M,2019Natur.575..455M,2019Natur.575..464A}.
-They were unique since researchers were able to observe for the first time in the afterglow emission photons with TeV energies.
-Soon later, HESS and MAGIC reported the detection of VHE $\gamma$-ray emission from GRB 198029A and GRB 201216C in the afterglow phase \citep{2019ATel13052....1D,2020GCN.29073....1M}.
-Along with GRB 160821B and GRB 201015A, from which VHE emissions at the $\rm \geq 3 \sigma$ level were announced \citep{2020arXiv201207193M,2020GCN.28659....1B}, there are total 6 GRB reported with VHE afterglow emission.
-While the detection in the prompt phase has eluded current instruments thus far.
+A large number of searches for the VHE emission from GRBs in both the prompt and the afterglow phases using a variety of experimental techniques did not lead to detections until recent measurements of the afterglow phase.
+For the observation of photons of energies in the sub-TeV range, the effective areas of the current space-borne instruments are too small to achieve enough sensitivity.
+Up to now, the highest-energy photon detected by the Fermi-LAT reaches 95 GeV (or 128 GeV in the rest frame at the redshift of z=0.34), emitted by GRB 130427A in the early afterglow phase \citep{2014Sci...343...42A}.
+As for the observation of even higher energy $\rm \gamma$ rays, ground-based techniques are available at present (see \citet{2015CRPhy..16..610D, 2016CRPhy..17..663K} for review).
+Of the two ground-based observation methods, the traditional extensive-air-shower (EAS)-arrays method is relatively insensitive due to its limited ability to distinguish $\rm \gamma$/hadron and its poor resolution, although it has a wide field-of-view (FOV), which makes it more suitable for full-sky searches for GRBs.
+Despite some indications at low significance, no unambiguous evidence for the detection of the prompt VHE emission from GRBs has been seen in many experiments over years of dedicated efforts \citep{2004ApJ...604L..25A,2007ApJ...655..396H,2007ApJ...666..361A,2017ApJ...843...88A,2017IAUS..324...70B,2019HEAD...1711217H}.
+The Cherenkov telescope method, of which the majority are the imaging atmospheric Cherenkov telescopes (or IACTs), is inherently more sensitive in both energy and flux.
+Recently, sub-TeV energy $\rm\gamma$-rays were successfully observed by the MAGIC and the H.E.S.S. telescopes approximately 1 min after the occurance of GRB 190114C and 10 h after the end of the prompt-emission phase of GRB 180720B, respectively \citep{2019Natur.575..459M,2019Natur.575..455M,2019Natur.575..464A}.
+These events are unique because it was the first time that photons with sub-TeV energies were observed in the afterglow emission phase.
+Soon after, H.E.S.S. announced the detection of photons with energies up to 4 TeV from GRB 190829A, between 4 and 56 h after the trigger \citep{2021Sci...372.1081H}.
+MAGIC reported another detection of hundreds of GeV $\rm\gamma$-ray emission from GRB 201216C in the afterglow phase \citep{2020GCN.29073....1M}.
+Along with the detections of GRB 160821B and GRB 201015A from which over 100 GeV emissions at the $\rm \geq 3 \sigma$ level were announced \citep{2020arXiv201207193M,2020GCN.28659....1B}, there are a total of six GRBs reported with the VHE afterglow emission.
+The IACTs have, therefore, been making great progress in the observation of the VHE emission in the afterglow phase.
+It is, however, challenging for IACTs to perform prompt-phase observations because, being pointed observational instruments, they have to slew to the location of the GRB, which means that, apart from in some very unlikely events when the GRB occurs exactly within the region of sky being targeted by the IACT, the telescope will have to slew to the location of the GRB and, therefore, observations of the first seconds of the GRB are impossible.